gitribs/Business-Card-PS-Script/README.md

 Ext,
 Email

+The card template PSD must be open before running the script.

-The only requirement is that the photoshop document being targeted, (which must be open in Photoshop before running this script), contains the following text layers:
+The only requirement is that the PSD contains the following text layers:

 tf_name,
 tf_title,
 tf_phone,
 tf_email

+Alternatively, those text layer names can be changed at the top of the code.

-The text layers can be nested in other layers or groups.
-The code will find them.
+The script will work on any PSD that contains the required text layers, which can be nested in other layers or groups.
+The script will find them.

-The created PNG file will be saved in ~/Downloads when the script is executed, named following the format of firstname-lastname-card.png
+The created PNG file will be saved in ~/Downloads by default when the script is executed, named following the format of <firstname-lastname-cardpng>.
+The download path can be changed at the top of the code below.

+A template PSD is included in the repo.
+If the template is used, the font will need to be updated to one that is present on the user's computer, and editing of the text layer positioning may be necessary.